 - Less impact on the environment through the elimination of nitrates and decarbonisation of blasting.

 - Use of sustainable and renewable fuels in explosive formulations

-- Simple, scalable and less energy intensive manufacturing system
+- Simple, scalable and less energy-intensive manufacturing system

 - Flexible manufacturing allowing operations to self-supply explosives

-- Lower cost of units delivery with no thermal component is required
+- A lower cost of units delivery with no thermal component is required

-- Decreased requirements for storage and transport, including reducing carbon footprint of transport.
+- Decreased requirements for explosives storage and transport, including reducing carbon footprint of transport.